fbpx

 Cub Scouts (ages 5-10 / grades k-5)

 Cub Scouts provides fun, hands-on activities that help prepare boys and girls to become caring and responsible citizens and leaders.
-Cub Scout Packs may include a combination of all-girl or all-boy dens, and dens within a pack continue to be single gender – all girls or all boys.
-This allows the Boy Scouts of America (BSA) to maintain the integrity of the single-gender model, while also meeting the requests of today’s families to make Scouting available as a family adventure.
-From the thrill of shooting an arrow to learning how to transform a block of wood into a race car, Cub Scouts is one thrill after another.
+From the thrill of shooting an arrow to learning how to transform a block of wood into a race car, Cub Scouts is one thrill after another!
 Cub Scouts is a program expertly tailored to match each age group in a child’s life.
-The Cub Scouts program is for boys and girls ages 5-10, in grades K-5.

 what will i do in cub scouts?